Jennifer Thym

 Jennifer Thym is an American writer, film director and producer currently based in Hong Kong.
 Thym's award winning films include "Bloodtraffic" and "Jasmine".

 Early life

 Thym was born in New York City, New York.
 Thym is of Cantonese and Taiwanese heritage.
-Thyme grew up in the rural South in U.S.
+Thym grew up in the rural South in U.S.

 Career

 Under her banner RockGinger, Thym has written, directed and produced a short film entitled "Bloodtraffick" starring Grace Huang and Kirt Kishita.
 The film won a "Best Actress" award for Grace Huang at the HollyShorts Film Festival, received Best Short Film, Best Cinematography and Best Editing awards at the Salty Horror International Film Festival, an excellence in directing, cinematography and original screenplay at the Stiletto Film Fest, Best Cinematography at the Viscera Film Festival, and has screened at film festivals such as the San Diego Asian Film Festival, the Philadelphia Asian American Film Festival, the Gen Con Indy Film Festivala, the Action On Film International Film Festival and more.

 A feature film produced by Thym and directed by Dax Phelan entitled Jasmine was released in 2011, is set in Hong Kong and which also stars Jason Tobin, Grace Huang, Eugenia Yuan, Sarah Lian and Byron Mann.